 Dysgraphia separated me from my peers at the very beginning of school.
 The simple fact that I could not write things on the board, demonstrate knowledge to satisfy the class, made me different from the rest of the children:

-The teachers demanded I conform and then punished me in various cruel ways that lingered for years afterwards, things that I go into in more depth in that article.
+The teachers demanded I conform to accepted behavioral norms, and then punished me for my failures in various cruel ways that lingered for years afterwards, things that I go into in more depth in the above linked article.
 All of my time in school in that small Kansas town is colored with the torment that I endured there.

 The torment only ended when Mom divorced her second husband, a lifelong alcoholic, and married a third husband that drug us all to Texas where he promptly got drunk, whored around and made a general nuisance of himself.
 By general nuisance I mean physically assaulting me, belittling all of us for our failures, and being so unpleasant to be around that I would actively try to be anywhere he wasn’t for most of the time that mother was married to him.
 He wanted me to conform and be like him, which was a thing I would never consciously do, would never give him the satisfaction of doing for him.

 It wasn’t long until she divorced him too and she never took on another companion for the rest of her life, to her own personal detriment.
 Her loneliness tormented me, but there was nothing that I could do for her.
 I could not be her companion, I was her son.

 School in Texas was itself a whole new form of torture, but at least the children were not set on me by the teachers at any point during my years in school here.
 Don’t expect me to thank you for that, Texas.